LittleBits: Role in Maker movement

 The first launch of littleBits was at Makerfaire 2009. littleBits won Editor's Choice awards in 2009 and 2011 from MAKE magazine.
 The company has organized a series of hackathons and workshops to encourage active participation in science and technology.
 CEO Bdeir was named to Popular Mechanics’ 25 Makers Who Are Reinventing the American Dream in 2014, Inc.’s 35 Under 35 Coolest Entrepreneurs, and Fast Company's Most Creative People of 2013.

 Sphero acquisition

 In August 2019, Sphero completed acquisition of LittleBits for an undisclosed sum, giving Sphero a combined portfolio of over 140 patents in robotics, electronics, software, and the internet of things (IoT).

-Unfortunately since the acquisition, the web links included in all the original products to the original littlebits.cc website information no longer operate.
+Since the acquisition, the web links included in all the original products to the original littlebits.cc website information no longer operate.
 As part of the company transfer, Sphero shut down cloudbit servers and discontinued support for the Littlebits Cloudbit.